ucw9q/restful-api-design-guidelines/README.md

 Guidelines:
 * GET and POST must not be used to tunnel other request methods.
-* GET must be used to retrieve a representation of a resource
+* GET must be used to retrieve a representation of a resource.
-* HEAD should be used to retrieve response headers
+* HEAD should be used to retrieve response headers.
-* POST must be used to create a new resource in a collection
+* POST must be used to create a new resource in a collection.
-* POST must be used to execute controllers
+* POST must be used to execute controllers.

-* PUT must be used to both insert and update a stored resource
+* PUT must be used to both insert and update a stored resource.
-* PUT must be used to update mutable resources
+* PUT must be used to update mutable resources.

-* DELETE must be used to remove a resource from its parent
+* DELETE must be used to remove a resource from its parent.
-* OPTIONS should be used to retrieve metadata that describes a resource’s available interactions
+* OPTIONS should be used to retrieve metadata that describes a resource’s available interactions.

 ## Response Status Codes